-The Corporation recorded a net change in unrealized (depreciation) on investments before income tax benefits of (\$206,737) during the year ended December 31, 2004, as compared to (\$230,045) during the prior year ended December 31, 2003.
-This net change in unrealized (depreciation) on investments of (\$206,737) is the net effect of decreases in fair value of five portfolio companies totaling (\$674,859), increases in fair value of three portfolio companies totaling \$491,576, and the reversal of unrealized appreciation related to the sale of ADIC stock of (\$23,456).
+The Corporation recorded an increase in unrealized depreciation on investments before income tax benefits of (\$206,737) during the year ended December 31, 2004, as compared to (\$230,045) during the year ended December 31, 2003.
+The increase in unrealized depreciation on investments of (\$206,737) is the net effect of decreases in fair value of five portfolio companies totaling (\$674,859), increases in fair value of three portfolio companies totaling \$491,578, and the reversal of unrealized appreciation related to the sale of ADIC stock of (\$23,456).
+The increase in unrealized depreciation on investments is due to the following valuation changes made by the Corporation: